 2 Mohr, R. 2018.
 Effect of soil temperature at different planting dates and residue management on soybean.
 Manitoba Pulse & Soybean Growers Research Report.

 3 MacMillan, K.P.
-2018.
-Soybean seeding decisions – seeding window and seeding depth results from 2017 and 2018.
+2020.
+Soybean Seeding Depth Evaluation.
 Soybean and Pulse Agronomy Lab, Department of Plant Science, University of Manitoba.

 4 Grieger, L. 2018.
 Air seeder distribution and seed damage for wheat, canola and soybeans.
 Prairie Agricultural Machinery Institute (PAMI) Research Report.